Xavier-IV/regeular_io/README.md

 ## Setup

+For Terraform release, you can take a look at: https://github.com/Xavier-IV/regeular_io.terraform

 Head over to `config/credentials/example.yml` on how to setup your envs.
 At minimum, you should have generated `development` env.